Skip to Content

 My absolute favorite Disney resort is Disney’s Beach Club Resort.
 It’s a deluxe resort located in the Epcot resort area and has a fun, casual theme reminiscent of the beach clubs along the Atlantic coast.

-I especially love the location of the Beach Club, because it’s so easy to walk right over to the Epcot World Showcase.
-This is the back entrance of Epcot, so if you want to take the monorail, you’ll have to walk to the front of Epcot.
+I especially love the location of the Beach Club, because it’s so easy to walk right over to the EPCOT World Showcase.
+This is the back entrance of Epcot, so if you want to take the monorail, you’ll have to walk to the front of EPCOT.
 You’ll also be close to the Disney Skyliner.

 In addition to walking and the Skyliner, other transportation options include the bus (to Animal Kingdom and the Magic Kingdom), and Friendship boats (to Hollywood Studios).